Fuller Brush Company

-The Fuller Brush Company sells branded and private label products for personal care as well as commercial and household cleaning.
+The Fuller Brush Company is an American company that sells branded and private label products for personal care, as well as for commercial and household cleaning.
 It was founded in 1906 by Alfred Fuller.
-Consolidated Foods, now Sara Lee Corporation, acquired Fuller Brush in 1968.
-In 1991, the company was placed in private ownership but, in 1994, it became a subsidiary of CPAC Inc., which from 2007–2012 was owned by the private equity group Buckingham Capital Partners.
-From December 2012 through Dec 2017, the Fuller Brush Company was owned and operated by David Sabin and Victory Park Capital.
-Since January 2018, the Fuller Brush Company has been owned and operated by Galaxy Brush LLC, located in Lakewood, New Jersey.
+Consolidated Foods (now Sara Lee Corporation) acquired Fuller Brush in 1968.
+In 1991, the company was placed in private ownership but in 1994, it became a subsidiary of CPAC Inc., which was owned by the private equity group Buckingham Capital Partners from 2007 to 2012.
+From December 2012 to December 2017, the company was owned and operated by David Sabin and Victory Park Capital.
+Since January 2018, it has been owned and operated by Galaxy Brush LLC, located in Lakewood, New Jersey.

 History

 Early years

-Alfred Carl Fuller began what was to become Fuller Brush Company in a basement shop in Somerville, Massachusetts.
+Alfred Carl Fuller began what was to become the Fuller Brush Company in a basement shop in Somerville, Massachusetts.
 In 1906, he moved to Hartford, Connecticut and founded the company.

 The company began with door-to-door sales of brushes of various sorts, including hairbrushes with a lifetime guarantee for which they are famous.

-In 1931, the establishment of the first of what became known as the Green River Ordinance led Fuller Brush to challenge the ordinance's limits on door-to-door sales; the case went all the way to the U.S. Supreme Court, where on March 1, 1937, it dismissed the appeal "for want of a substantial federal question."
+In 1931, the establishment of the first of what became known as the Green River ordinance led Fuller Brush to challenge the ordinance's limits on door-to-door sales; the case went all the way to the U.S. Supreme Court, where on March 1, 1937, it dismissed the appeal "for want of a substantial federal question."

-In the mid 1930s, Fuller relocated from rented space on Union Place across from the New Haven RR station, to a purpose-built sprawling three-story brick factory and office complex on the north edge of Hartford, at 3580 Main St. World War II saw the company "cut its normal civilian output drastically to make brushes for the cleaning of guns".
+In the mid-1930s, Fuller relocated from rented space on Union Place across from the New Haven RR station to a purpose-built sprawling three-story brick factory and office complex on the north edge of Hartford at 3580 Main St. World War II saw the company "cut its normal civilian output drastically to make brushes for the cleaning of guns".
 Fuller's son, Howard Fuller, became president of the company in 1943.